MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-update-currencies.md

 ---
 title: Update Currency Exchange Rates (contains video)
-description: If you track amounts in different currencies, you can let Business Central help you adjust FX exchange rates of posted entries with an external service.
+description: If you track amounts in different currencies, you can let Business Central help you adjust exchange rates.
 author: brentholtorf
 ms.topic: conceptual
 ms.search.keywords: multiple currencies, adjust exchange rates, FX rates ms.search.form: 5, 118
-ms.date: 03/15/2022
+ms.date: 09/07/2023
 ms.author: bholtorf

 ---
 # Update Currency Exchange Rates

-You can define different currencies in [!INCLUDE [prod_short](includes/prod_short.md)], for example if you do trade in currencies other than your local currency.
+You can define different currencies in [!INCLUDE [prod_short](includes/prod_short.md)], for example if you trade in currencies other than your local currency.
 Then, to help you keep track of changes in currency exchange rates, you can manage the currencies manually, or you can set up a currency exchange rate service.

 ## Currencies